dekstroza/kubernetes-dev-stack/README.md

     ## Gives you cluster info, all cluster services running
     kubectl cluster-info

+    ## You can start dns service with:
+    kubectl create -f /etc/kubernetes/dns/

     ## You can start kube-ui or grafana as example:
     sudo kubectl create -f /etc/kubernetes/kubernetes-dashboard/